matthelmer/edinet-api-tools/README.md

 This will:
 - Fetch recent "Extraordinary Reports" from EDINET
 - Download and process the documents
-- Generate concise summaries using OpenAI's GPT-4o model
+- Generate concise summaries using OpenAI's language model, `gpt-4o`

 ## Main Components

 - `edinet_tools.py`: Functions for interacting with the EDINET API
 - `utils.py`: Utility functions for file processing and text cleaning
-- `openai_analysis.py`: Functions for analyzing document data using OpenAI's API
+- `analysis_tools.py`: Functions for analyzing document data using OpenAI's API
 - `demo.py`: Demonstration script showing the tool's capabilities

 ## Customization

-You can modify the `PROMPT_TEMPLATES` in `openai_analysis.py` to customize the analysis output or add new analysis instructions.
+You can modify the `PROMPT_TEMPLATES` in `analysis_tools.py` to customize the analysis output or add new analysis instructions.

 ## Contributing